laravel/docs/passport.md

 php artisan passport:client --client
 ```

-Next, register a middleware alias for the `CheckToken` middleware.
+Next, register a middleware alias for the `EnsureClientIsResourceOwner` middleware.
 You may define middleware aliases in your application's `bootstrap/app.php` file:

-    use Laravel\Passport\Http\Middleware\CheckToken;
+    use Laravel\Passport\Http\Middleware\EnsureClientIsResourceOwner;

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->alias([
-            'token' => CheckToken::class,
+            'client' => EnsureClientIsResourceOwner::class,
         ]);
     })

 Then, attach the middleware to a route:

     Route::get('/orders', function (Request $request) {
-        // Access token is valid...
+        // Access token is valid and the client is resource owner...
-    })->middleware('token');
+    })->middleware('client');

-To restrict access to the route to specific scopes, you may provide a comma-delimited list of the required scopes when attaching the `token` middleware to the route:
+To restrict access to the route to specific scopes, you may provide a comma-delimited list of the required scopes when attaching the `client` middleware to the route:

     Route::get('/orders', function (Request $request) {
-        // Access token has both "check-status" and "place-orders" scope...
+        // Access token is valid, the client is resource owner, and has both "check-status" and "place-orders" scopes...
-    })->middleware('token:check-status,place-orders');
+    })->middleware('client:check-status,place-orders');

 <a name="retrieving-tokens"></a>
 ### Retrieving Tokens